hyecheol123/NomadCoder-Momentum/README.md

     - Pressing `<button>`/Pressing `Enter` inside `<form>` block let the form to be submitted.
     - Once form submitted, the website is refreshed.
     This behavior can be blocked by adding **SubmitEvent.preventDefault()** on the callback function, which added to the `EventListener` of `submit` event.
+- **MouseEvent** is generated when user click the Element, and it contains coordinate information where the user clicked.

 ## Project